lucianosrp/lucianosrp.github.io/_posts/public/2024-02-25-airport-compass.md

 For this project I used two major open-source datasets, so that anyone who wants, can replicate it freely.
 I made the source-code available on my GitHub [here](https://github.com/lucianosrp/airport-compass).

-Instead of using streets of cities, I needed to use routes of airpots.
+Instead of using streets of cities, I needed to use routes of airports.

  - The airlines routes data comes from [@jpatokal](https://github.com/jpatokal/openflights)'s OpenFlights repository